solextech24/alx-prolly/components/forms/As I was studying the documentation mark.md

 ```

 ### Examples in CoffeeScript
-If CoffeeScript is not installed at the current root folder of the workspace, the latest version of CoffeeScript will downloaded and installed internally.
+ If CoffeeScript is not present, the extension prompts to install a pinned version and caches it.
+(Avoid auto-installing “latest” without consent.)
 ```coffee
 fibonacci = ->
   [previous, current] = [1, 1]